6abc/6abc/README.md

-- 👋 Hi, I’m @6abc from Data Monitoring IT Department
+- 👋 Hi, I’m Ashish Thakur from Data Monitoring IT Department
 - 👀 I do Full Stack Development with Secure Deployment
 - 🌱 I’m currently learning Kubernates
 - 💞️ I’m looking to collaborate on AI and ML